Height-offset variables and pinning at infinity for gradient Gibbs measures on trees: Proofs

+We now come to the treatment of the height-periodic GGMs which is a little more complex.
+While we are mostly interested in the annealed measure $\nu^{\bar \mu}$ \eqref{eq: def2perGGM}, it will be convenient for our further analysis to consider also the following \textit{joint infinite-volume measure} $\bar\nu^{\bar \mu}$ on fuzzy spins and integer-valued increments (that carries an additional bar in the notation) which by definition has finite-volume marginals

+In case of 2-height periodic GGMs, we also need to consider a different filtration compared to the case of free states which contains information on both the gradient field and the internal fuzzy chain. \begin{defn} We let

-denote the sigma-algebra on $\Omega^\nabla$ generated by the gradient field \textbf{and} the fuzzy chain inside $B_r$. \end{defn} \begin{pro}[Martingale construction for the hidden Ising model] Let $Q$ be a positive symmetric transfer operator with $\sum_{j=0}^\infty j^2 Q(j)<\infty$.
-Let $\bar{\mu}$ be any Gibbs measure for the Ising model described by $\bar{Q}$.
+denote the sigma-algebra on $\Z_2^V \times\Omega^\nabla$ generated by the gradient field \textbf{and} the fuzzy chain inside $B_r$. \end{defn} \begin{pro}[Martingale construction for 2-height periodic GGM] Let $Q$ be a positive symmetric transfer operator with $\sum_{j=0}^\infty j^2 Q(j)<\infty$.
+Let $\bar{\mu}$ be any Gibbs measure for the Ising model described by the fuzzy transfer operator $\bar{Q}$.